Looking for a property in The Balearic Islands?

 Spend a day or several at one of many stunning beaches in Formentera, each with its own set of amenities.

-La Savina, is also a lovely oasis is a total escape from civilization; there are no restaurants or hotels, just a dutiful watchtower, a few seasonal digs, and the peaceful sounds of nature.
+La Savina: A lovely oasis is a total escape from civilization; there are no restaurants or hotels, just a dutiful watchtower, a few seasonal digs, and the peaceful sounds of nature.

 Ibiza and Menorca offer a selection of outlets and high-end boutique shops while Formentera is known for bohemian clothing, accessories, and decorative items.
 But if you want to go shopping, you have to pay attention to time, commercial stores open late Monday-Saturday, while independent shops routinely take siesta breaks any time between 1 p.m. and 5 p.m., then re-open until 8 or 9 p.m.
 Outdoor market openings vary between once a week to daily.